 ***Note the post Fall Equinox time shift to the earlier time of 6:00-7:30pm ***Note the change of meeting date to Sunday, January 8 out of respect for the holiday season

 Remember to email email@example.com for to receive email reminders about the Good Food Book Club.

-The Billionaire's Vinegar is available through your local library.
+5-Acres & a Dream The Book is available through your local library.
 If you are interested in buying the book, check out the area’s local used bookstores or visit BookPeople of Moscow where Book Club members receive a discount.